 It also means long-term resilience to environmental pressures, demographic change, shifts in customer behaviour and the impacts of climate change.

-Across society and the world, recent years have been increasingly defined by rapid, often unexpected change in a number of areas.
+Across society and the world, recent years have been increasingly defined by rapid, often unexpected, change in a number of areas.
 Events and developments appear to be becoming more uncertain with time.
-Technology is rapidly evolving, knowledge is expanding, networks are broadening, weather events are becoming more frequent and the consumer is ever-more empowered.
+Technology is rapidly evolving, knowledge is expanding, networks are broadening, disruptive weather events are becoming more frequent and the consumer is ever-more empowered.
 This has significant implications for the water sector.